 What is Health Decisions Resources?

-Health Decisions Resources (HDR) will operate as a mini-philanthropy to provide small grants to other organizations in any state with charitable missions similar to MHD.
+Health Decisions Resources (HDR) operates as a mini-philanthropy to provide small grants to other organizations in any state with charitable missions similar to MHD.
 HDR is made possible by a bequest from Dr. Ivor and Mrs. Margaret Cornman, long-time residents of Woods Hole, Massachusetts and enthusiastic supporters of the work of Massachusetts Health Decisions for more than twenty years.

 Whom Do We Fund?